Protecting your savings

-If you have a savings account with a provider that is authorised by the Financial Conduct Authority (FCA), up to £75,000 of your savings are protected.
-This harmonises with the rest of Europe, which has set compensation limits to 100,000 euros.
+If you have a savings account with a provider that is authorised by the Financial Conduct Authority (FCA), up to £85,000 of your savings are protected.
+The rest of Europe has set compensation limits to 100,000 euros.

-It’s important to remember that this £75,000 coverage is per person per firm.
+It’s important to remember that this £85,000 coverage is per person, per firm.
 So if you have more than this amount in savings, you should spread it around several financial institutions.

 Find out more: How does the FSCS protect me? – learn more about what protection your savings have

 Step 3: Find out who owns your bank

 The banking landscape is changing regularly – smaller firms are merging with larger competitors in a bid to stay afloat during tough financial times.
 The past few years have seen Lloyds take over HBOS, The Co-operative Bank merge with Britannia, and Santander buy Abbey, Bradford & Bingley and Alliance & Leicester.

 This affects the FSCS coverage that customers would receive in the event of a crisis.
 Some banks, such as Lloyds and HBOS, have retained their own banking licenses after merging, so you have compensation coverage from both banks.
 However, others have given up their separate banking licenses – meaning that you may now only have one 'dose' of coverage.